Practice Tai Chi and become more relaxed, alert, and vibrantly alive. Donations accepted. Contact: Roderic & Amy

 This fishing tournament began in 1991 and unites volunteers who love to fish with disabled and disadvantaged children for a day of fishing in the outdoors.
 Park entrance fee apply to spectators.
 Contact: Chris Bolen, 575-744-5923 or575-744-5998.

 Most shows and activities are planned in advance but others unfold with little warning at Truth or Consequences’ Second Saturday Art Hop.
 Participating downtown businesses include galleries, studios, shops and restaurants.
-Opening in August: the Olin B. West Retrospective (see below).
+Opening in September: a fiber art show at Rio Bravo Gallery (see below).
 Truth or Consequences MainStreet sponsors the Art Hop; check their Second Saturday Art Hop page on Facebook for any late-breaking information.

 Likely to be the highlight of the September Art Hop: Rio Bravo Gallery’s opening reception for a group show of work by 3 dozen fiber artists from all over the United States (with many from New Mexico).
 The show, featuring weaving, quilting, hand-painted fabrics, wearable art, knitting, felting, beadwork, puppetry, Shibori and Ikat, rag rugs, book art, paper art, installation, and mixed media, continues through October 26, 2014.
 Contact: Susan Christie, 575-894-1407, email@example.com.